 The disputed domain name is, indeed, confusingly similar to the SAINT-GOBAIN trademark.
-It clearly shows the Complainant's mark with the addition of the letter "r", which can be seen as an example of typosquatting.
+It clearly shows the Complainant's mark with the substitution of the letter "n" with the letter "h", - which can be seen as an example of typosquatting.

-The use of the trademark with the additional letter in the disputed domain name does not differentiate it from the trademark.
-The Complainant's mark is recognizable within the disputed domain name.
-Further, the additional letter can be also considered a common misspelling, a fact which typo squatters normally take profit from by giving Internet users the impression that the disputed domain name belongs to the Complainant.
+The use of the trademark with the alternate letter in the disputed domain name does not differentiate it from the trademark - replacing an "n" for an "h" does not prevent a finding of confusing similarity, as the Complainant's trademark is recognizable within the disputed domain name.
+Further, the letter change can be also considered a common misspelling - particularly when "n" and "h" are close letters on a keyboard.
+Misspelling is indeed a fact which typosquatters normally take profit from by giving Internet users the impression that the disputed domain name belongs to the Complainant.